sta/websocket-sharp/README.md

 The type of `T` inherits `WebSocketService` class, so you can use a class that was created in **Step 2**.

-If you created a instance of the `WebSocketServer` class without the port number, the `WebSocketServer` would set the port number to **80**  automatically.
+If you create a instance of the `WebSocketServer` class without the port number, the `WebSocketServer` set the port number to **80** automatically.
 So it is necessary to run with root permission.

     $ sudo mono example2.exe